 - Is sensitive and respectful: we respond to traumatized individuals with supportive intent and consciously avoid re-traumatization

 - Strengthens the alliance between client and therapist by recognizing pain instead of judging behavior

 - Brings hope

-- Removes the glass ceiling that diagnoses impose on progress
+- Removes the glass ceiling that diagnoses can impose on progress

-- Allows client to understand they were traumatized, they are not crazy!
+- Allows client to understand they are struggling with trauma; they are not ‘crazy’

-- Allows for “de-coding” of symptoms so deeper healing can take place
+- Opens opportunities to “de-code” symptoms so deeper healing can take place

 - Invites the client to use their healthy or wise parts

-This is why we use a strengths-based approach to therapy.
-It is one way to empower recovery from the emotional distress of trauma in its many forms — as these leading trauma therapists explain.:
+A strengths-based approach applies to the treatment of trauma in its many forms — as these leading trauma therapists explain: